DougReeder/aframe-dial/README.md

 ### src
 An image of the bezel, numerals, screws, scratches in the glass, etc., or icon if you're using this as a button.
 Should be opaque at *radius* distance from center, to hide the edge of the pie wedge and background.
 Should be mostly transparent in the center, to let the wedge and background show.
-Translucent pixels are fine here.
-Outside of *radius* distance from center, pixels should be totally opaque, or totally transparent.
 Image should be square.

 ### radius